 Search Within BU

-Off-Campus Services Search for roommates, available rooms, and apartments.
+Off-Campus Services Roommate Finder.
+Search for roommates, available rooms and apartments.

-Facebook: Each BUMC school has a Facebook page for students to connect with the school and each other.
-Ask Student Services how to access and utilize the Facebook page.
+Facebook: Each BUMC school and class has a Facebook page for students to connect with the school and each other.
+Ask Student Services or the page admin how to access and utilize Facebook.